openstack/taskflow/doc/source/atoms.rst

 Currently derivatives of the :py:class:`retry <taskflow.retry.Retry>` base class must provide a :py:func:`~taskflow.retry.Retry.on_failure` method to determine how a failure should be handled.

-The current enumeration set that can be returned from this method is:
+The current enumeration(s) that can be returned from the :py:func:`~taskflow.retry.Retry.on_failure` method are defined in an enumeration class described here:

-* ``RETRY`` - retries the surrounding subflow (a retry object is associated with a flow, which is typically converted into a graph hierarchy at compilation time) again.

-* ``REVERT`` - reverts only the surrounding subflow but *consult* the parent atom before doing this to determine if the parent retry object provides a different reconciliation strategy (retry atoms can be nested, this is possible since flows themselves can be nested).

-* ``REVERT_ALL`` - completely reverts a whole flow.
+.. autoclass:: taskflow.retry.Decision

 To aid in the reconciliation process the :py:class:`retry <taskflow.retry.Retry>` base class also mandates